mebjas/mebjas.github.io/_posts/2021-06-14-QR-and-barcode-scanner-using-html-and-javascript.md

 ## How to contribute
 If you are excited or interested you can contribute to this project by:

- - If you find compatibility issues with certain browser, [create an issue here](https://github.com/mebjas/html5-qrcode/issues/new?assignees=&labels=compatibility&template=compatibility-issue.md&title=Compatibility+-+%5BOS%5D+%5BBrowser%5D+-+%5BWhat+is+not+working%5D).
+ - If you find compatibility issues with a certain browser, [create an issue here](https://github.com/mebjas/html5-qrcode/issues/new?assignees=&labels=compatibility&template=compatibility-issue.md&title=Compatibility+-+%5BOS%5D+%5BBrowser%5D+-+%5BWhat+is+not+working%5D).
  - Raising issues for bugs faced, at [Github issue page for the project](https://github.com/mebjas/html5-qrcode/issues).
 Feel free to add some related interesting discussions which could be taken up as work-item.
  - Sending a Pull Request for bugs fixed by you.
  - Rating the project with stars and shares.